TeachmanLab/MT-Data-ManagingAnxietyStudy-Cleaning/README.md

-Given that the raw datasets used to generate the "clean" datasets for the main outcome paper are unavailable, the present repo has to use the two raw datasets that are available, which the present repo calls **Sets A and B** and whose origins, differences, and storage on the present repo's OSF project are described in [Data on OSF](#data-on-osf) below.
+Given that the raw datasets used to generate the "clean" datasets for the main outcome paper are unavailable, the present repo has to use the two raw datasets that are available, which the present repo calls **Sets A and B** and whose origins, differences, and storage on the present repo's OSF project are described in the section [Data on OSF](#data-on-osf) below.

 Broadly, the present repo starts by redacting Sets A and B via `2_redact_data.R`.
-Then, `3_clean_data.R` cleans and scores Sets A and B for the tables they share (demographics, BBSIQ, DASS-21-AS, DASS-21-DS, OASIS, and RR) with the clean datasets from the main outcomes paper (**`R34_FinalData_New_v02.csv`**, **`R34_Cronbach.csv`**), with a focus on reproducing the demographics data and scale scores for the 807 ITT participants in the main outcomes paper.
+Then, `3_clean_data.R` cleans and scores Sets A and B for the tables they share (demographics, BBSIQ, DASS-21-AS, DASS-21-DS, OASIS, and RR) with the clean datasets from the main outcomes paper (**`R34_FinalData_New_v02.csv`**, **`R34_Cronbach.csv`**), with a focus on reproducing the demographics data and scale scores for the 807 ITT participants in that paper.

 After using clues from the initial cleaning scripts (`R34_cleaning_script.R`, `R34.ipynb`, `Script1_DataPrep.R`) and **`notes.csv`** to clean and score these tables for the 807 ITT